aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/using_jupyter.md

 ### Jupyter shell

 If you already have custom data preparation code, the easiest way to run it is using the Juypter shell in the Jupyter container.
-The Jupyter container is configured with a bind direcotry, making it easy to add your script and make it accessible in the container.
+The Jupyter container is configured with a bind directory, making it easy to add your script and make it accessible in the container.
 Once you have added your script to the bind_dir, you can [run it using the Jupyter shell](/running_a_data_preparation_job.md#using-jupyter-container).

 ## Running Jupyter locally